 The importance scale provides deeper insight into reasons behind more general opinions.
 It shows how strongly your customers rank the influence of various factors for an experience, product or service.

 These are just a few examples of the Likert scales that can be used when surveying your customers.
+Want to see more examples?
+Check out our Likert scale template and sample surveys to help you get started.

 How to Report on the Likert Scale